 - The selected space should not be exposed to temperature variations.
 You need a stable temperature to prolong the shelf life of your emergency food.
 Temperature fluctuations will accelerate the deterioration of your food.

 - The selected space should not be near heat production appliances.
-All the appliances you have like refrigerators or stoves will create temperature variations and will affect your food over the long term.
+All the appliances you have like refrigerators or stoves will create temperature variations.
+It will affect your food over the long-term.

 This article will tell you more about the food storage mistakes one should avoid.

-Now that you have a generic idea of what makes a good food storage space, we can move forward and identify the spaces in your house and evaluate the various options you may have to store all your extra emergency food.
+Now that you have a generic idea of what makes a good food storage space, we can move forward and identify the spaces in your house.
+We can evaluate the various options you may have to store all your extra emergency food.

 Recommended article: Emergency water storage solutions

 The attic, like the garage may not be an ideal place for food storage, but there can be exceptions.
 If you have finished attic storage that is well insulated and ventilated (some even have AC for their attics) you can store some of your food there.
-The same rule applies, keep it there only for short periods of time until you manage to free up some other house space.
+The same rule applies here as well.
+Keep it there only for short periods of time until you manage to free up some other house space.
 You can apply the same strategy and move in the attic some of your supplies, tools or anything that you are not using on a daily basis.
 The space you save up, can be then used for storing your emergency food.

 I’ve developed a habit of clearing my closets once a year.
 The stuff I’m not using anymore I give away and I try to make some space for my supplies.
 Closets are great spaces to store food and sometimes, they are not exploited to their full potential.
 Most closest usually have a consistent height and it is rather easy to install shelves.
 Just make sure there isn’t a humidity buildup in your closets and that you can easily access the food to check their expiration dates.
 Don’t bury food in the back of the storage and forget about it because you will just waste money and space.